Best natural deodorant

 Do natural deodorants make you sweat more?

 A. Natural deodorants will not cause your body to sweat more than it normally would.
-If you are used to wearing antiperspirants, it may seem like you are sweating more, but in reality, this is because your pores are no longer obstructed by aluminum.
+If you are used to wearing antiperspirants, it may seem you’re sweating more, but this is because your pores are no longer obstructed by aluminum.
 Eventually, you may start sweating less once your body gets accustomed to the natural deodorant.

 How long do natural deodorants last?

-A. Most natural deodorants will eventually expire.
-Every container should feature an expiration date, but most natural options will last about six months to a year from the time they are opened.
+A. Most eventually expire.
+Every container should feature an expiration date, but most last about six months to a year from the time they are opened.

 Why does your body need to adjust to natural deodorant?

-A. If you’ve used antiperspirant daily, your body will likely go through a detox period once you make the switch to a more natural alternative.
+A. If you’ve used antiperspirant daily, your body will likely go through a detox period once you make the switch to a natural alternative.
 Since the pores in your armpits will eventually open up, you’ll likely notice what seems like more sweat.
 You may even notice a slight odor, which is normal.
 After a couple of weeks, this will likely subside.

 What’s the best natural deodorant to buy?